apache/jena-site/source/documentation/tdb/tdb-xloader.md

 run `riot --check` on the data first.
 Parsing is faster than loading.

-The TDB databases will take up a lot of disk space and in addition during loading `xloader` uses a significant amout of temporary disk space.
+The TDB databases will take up a lot of disk space and in addition during loading `xloader` uses a significant amount of temporary disk space.

 If desired, the data can be converted to [RDF Thrift](../io/rdf-binary.html) at this stage by adding `--stream rdf-thrift` to the riot checking run.
 Parsing